N1CNmod/narrowone-mod/README.md

 # No obfuscation

 We welcome everyone to take a look at our scripts and learn them.
 We did not add any obfuscation which could effects user's understanding.
-We believe that being selfless and inclusive would be better.
+We believe that being selfless and inclusive could be better.

 # How to run the scripts (step-by-step guide)